tejashah88/node-meraki-dashboard/DOCUMENTATION.md

 // Update the SNMP settings for an organization.
 Object dashboard.organizations.updateSnmpSettings(String organization_id, Object params)

+// Return the uplink loss and latency for every MX in the organization from at latest 2 minutes ago.
+Array dashboard.organizations.getUplinkLossLatency(String organization_id, Object params)

 // Return the third party VPN peers for an organization.
 Array dashboard.organizations.getThirdPartyVpnPeers(String organization_id)